'Coco' Filmmakers Explore The 'Connection To Loved Ones Past'

 UNKRICH: ...Which was very - if you knew my dad, that was very my dad.
 But I - through that, I knew he was very proud and very happy that he got to see the film.

-As we were talking about Day of the Dead, which is the ceremony that the movie is focused around, in the movie you depict the afterlife.
+We were talking about Day of the Dead, which is the ceremony that the movie is focused around.
+In the movie, you depict the afterlife.
 You depict the ancestors who are now skeletons and who are being summoned back for the Day of the Dead.
-In a lot of Christian imagery and just American pop imagery in general, the afterlife is like, you know, in the clouds with like angels and harps and, you know, angels flying around.
-The afterlife as depicted in the film is skeletons now walking around in the Land of the Dead.
+In a lot of Christian imagery and just American pop imagery in general, the afterlife is, like, you know, in the clouds with, like, angels and harps and, you know, angels flying around.
+The afterlife, as depicted in the film, is skeletons walking around in the Land of the Dead.
 And they know each other.
-They talk to each other.
-They have parties.
+They talk to each other (laughter) They have parties.
 They play music.
 How did you decide how you were going to depict this afterlife that you came up with?

 GROSS: (Laughter).